Prognosis of joint replacement surgeries of hip and knee in Germany - is a tsunami coming?

 Concrete Measures to Manage the Increasing Demand

-Expansion of specialized care centers Institutions like the Endoprotheticum Mainz can serve as a blueprint, as they offer high standards and specialized expertise in endoprosthetics.
+Expansion of specialized care centers Facilities as the Endoprotheticum Mainz können serve as a blueprint, as they provide high standards and specialized expertise in endoprosthetics.

-Promoting innovation Investments in new technologies and materials need to be intensified.
+Innovationsförderung Investments in new technologies and materials müssen be intensified.

-More Attractive Working Conditions Only through better remuneration and working conditions can the shortage of skilled personnel be addressed in the long term.
+Attraktivere Arbeitsbedingungen Only through better Vergütung and working conditions can the shortage of skilled personnel be remedied in the long term.

 Conclusion

-The rise in joint replacement in Germany is an inevitable development.
-However, with the right investments in prevention, innovation, and infrastructure, the "tsunami" can be mastered.
-Specialized facilities like the Endoprotheticum in Mainz show that specialized and patient-oriented care is the key to managing the growing demand.
+The increase of joint replacement in Germany is an inevitable development.
+However, with the right investments in Prävention, innovation and infrastructure, the „Tsunami“ can be mastered.
+Specialized facilities such as the Endoprotheticum in Mainz show that a specialized and patient‑oriented care is the key to handling the growing demand.